First Mover Advantage, Time to Finance, and Cash Holdings

 66 Pages Posted: 25 May 2017 Last revised: 30 Jan 2020

-We examine the strategic role of cash in a two-stage competition model featuring a first mover advantage in product markets and time delays in outside financing.
-We show that the first mover advantage, time to finance, competitive pressure, high profitability, and fast arrivals of investment opportunities reinforce each other to generate large cash holdings, and amplify the sensitivity of cash holdings to the cash carrying cost.
-The equilibrium relation between cash holdings and industry concentration is ambiguous.
-Our model provides an explanation for the large variation in cash holdings across industries and the increase in cash holdings in recent decades.
+We examine the strategic role of cash in a two-stage competition model featuring a first-mover advantage in product markets and time delays in outside financing.
+Due to the joint effect of the first-mover advantage, time to finance, market profitability, participation cost, and the arrival rate of investment opportunities, large cash holdings can arise in equilibrium in both concentrated and diffuse industries, leading to a rich relation between industry concentration and cash holdings.
+The model also reveals novel interactions of these drivers of cash holdings that are consistent with empirical evidence.
+Furthermore, despite that cash is held to enable fast responses to investment opportunities, the correlation between cash holdings and realized investment is low.
+Our model provides an explanation for the large variation in cash holdings across industries and over time, and the strong correlation between cash holdings and R&D.

 JEL Classification: G30, G32

 Suggested Citation: Suggested Citation